spineo/RGButterflyDocs/Programming.md

 ## Troubleshooting

 Developing the App has often been challenging and there have been times when I have spent hours or, in some cases, days trying to troubleshoot a problem.
-XCode alone has so many features and configuration options that three years later I continue to learn how to use unexplored ones.
+XCode alone has so many features and configuration options that three years later I continue to learn how to use many new ones new ones.

-Times when I have often encountered problems are during upgrades. __Incompatibilites between the versions of XCode, the underlying OS, and/or the IOS deployment device can cause problems__.
+The times when I have often encountered problems are during upgrades. __Incompatibilites between the versions of XCode, the underlying OS, and/or the IOS deployment device can cause problems__.

 New features resulting from upgrades might also break the App due to configuration changes.
 A recent example of this was when the upgrade to IOS 10 broke access to the Camera and Photo Library.
 It was not until I fixed one of the XCode configuration files that I was able to get this working again.